PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

-# ROSE Asynchronous Tasks Service (RAT) Specification v1.0
+# Asynchronous Tasks Service (RAT) Specification v1.0

 Provides asynchronous multi-task processing for ROSE applications or services that need to improve performance, scalability, and reusability.
 This component implements the asynchronous operation behavior in the PRIMAVERA Elevation Platform.